 The Library will pay for the cost of lodging within a reasonable level, at the discretion of the Library Director.
-Pending approval, staff members must make lodging reservations using the Library's credit card under the guidelines of the Library's Corporate Credit Card policy.
+Pending approval, staff members must make lodging reservations using the Library's debit card under the guidelines of the Library's Credit Card/Debit Card policy.
 When a staff member is attending a conference and conference rates are given at various hotels or motels, the staff member should make reservations at one of these locations, with the goal of keeping costs minimal.
 Other lodgings may be booked, but should not exceed the cost of hotel or motel conference rates.
-When two or more staff attend the same event, staff are required to share lodging unless a justifiable reason prevents it.
 The Library will not reimburse incidentals such as exercise facilities, movies, mini bar fees, forms of entertainment and the like.